Breast Lift – San Diego

 - Enough breast volume to maintain reasonable projection once lifted (if there is any question, we may suggest an implant to maintain or even increase your breast projection and volume after lifting)

-- If you are having simultaneous breast augmentation, age 18 or older for saline implants, 22 or older for silicone (FDA recommendations)
+- If you are having simultaneous breast augmentation, you should be age 18 or older for saline implants, 22 or older for silicone (FDA recommendations)

 - No masses on breast examination – if you have a significant family history of breast cancer or are over 30 we will request a preoperative mammogram if you have not had one within a year